The Best Gaming Monitors Under 100 USD (2023 Reviews)

 The screen has a steep 1500R curvature for added immersion, the stand is tilt-only, but you can mount the display via the 100x100mm VESA pattern.

-Connectivity options include two HDMI 1.4 ports, VGA, a headphone jack and an audio line-in port for the speakers if you’re using VGA.
+Connectivity options include two HDMI 1.4 ports, VGA, a headphone jack and an audio line-in port for external speakers if you’re using VGA.

 Alternatives